2017 MathComp Winner, Test Results, Questions, and News Release

-The Annual MathComp/MathFun and Parenting Seminar is the flagship CIE/USA-DFW youth program attracting participation of about a thousand students, parents, educators and volunteers each year.
-This goal of this grand math fair is composed of 3 events: (a) a math competition, (b) a math fun fair and (c) a parenting seminar.
-The main goal is the simulate interest in Science, Technology, Engineering and Math (STEM) subjects within the youth at their early ages.
+The Annual MathComp/MathFun event and Parenting Seminar are the flagship events of the CIE/USA-DFW youth program.
+They attract the participation of nearly 1000 students, parents, educators, and volunteers each year.
+This grand math fair is composed of three events: (1) a math competition, (2) a math fun fair, and (3) a parenting seminar.
+The main goal is to stimulate young students’ interest in Science, Technology, Engineering, and Math (STEM) subjects.

 MathComp (Math Competition) provides young students the opportunity to demonstrate their math problem solving skills.
 Registration is required HERE.
 The fee is $10 for member parents, and $15 for non-member parents.
 Each registered participant will receive a free event T-shirt.
 The competition is not restricted to any ethnicity group.

 The contesters must participate for the same grade he/she is at in the 2016-2017 academic year.
 Sandbagging may result in being disqualified.
 1st, 2nd and 3rd prizes, and honorable mentions will be awarded to each grade, and the names of the winners will be published in the local newspapers and on the CIE/USA-DFW website.
 The results of the competition will also be posted on the CIE/USA-DFW website after the event.